Causes of Silent thyroiditis

 Treatment of Silent thyroiditis

 Treatment is based on symptoms.
-Beta-blockers relieve rapid heart rate and excessive sweating.
+Medicines called beta-blockers may be used to relieve rapid heart rate and excessive sweating.

-Some people may develop hypothyroidism over time.
+Some people develop hypothyroidism over time.
+They need to be treated for a while with levothyroxine, a medicine that replaces thyroid hormone.
 Regular follow-ups with a doctor are recommended.

 When to Contact a Health Professional